Breeder reactor: Thermal breeder reactor

 The advanced heavy-water reactor is one of the few proposed large-scale uses of thorium.
-India is developing this technology, motivated by substantial thorium reserves; almost a third of the world's thorium reserves are in India, which lacks significant uranium reserves.
+The IAEA's 2019 report lists about 846,500 tonnes of thorium in India's monazite deposits, based on 2010–2011 estimates.
+This total includes identified and undiscovered resources.

 The third and final core of the Shippingport Atomic Power Station 60 MWe reactor was a light water thorium breeder, which began operating in 1977.
 It used pellets made of thorium dioxide and uranium-233 oxide; initially, the U-233 content of the pellets was 5–6% in the seed region, 1.5–3% in the blanket region, and none in the reflector region.
 It operated at 236 MWt, generating 60 MWe, and ultimately produced over 2.1 billion kilowatt hours of electricity.
 After five years, the core was removed and found to contain nearly 1.4% more fissile material than when it was installed, demonstrating that breeding from thorium had occurred.

 A liquid fluoride thorium reactor is also planned as a thorium thermal breeder.
 Liquid-fluoride reactors may have attractive features, such as inherent safety, no need to manufacture fuel rods, and possibly simpler reprocessing of the liquid fuel.
 This concept was first investigated at the Oak Ridge National Laboratory Molten-Salt Reactor Experiment in the 1960s.
 From 2012 it became the subject of renewed interest worldwide.